 Third. it is also often the case that Permanent Secretaries nowadays feel under great pressure to deliver their own department's policies and programmes, and not those of the government as a whole.
 They are often, for instance, reluctant to replace or move staff whom they, or their Minister, think able to deliver policies effectively.
 There are similar tensions in the private sector but corporate Boards and the CEO do determine key corporate strategies and are responsible for seeing their implementation company-wide.
 In contrast, in government, there is a very limited role for individual Ministers to determine key strategies once the manifesto has been published, and no responsibility for delivering policies and programmes other than those of their own department.

-A fourth difference is that newly appointed Ministers will readily suspect officials of being out-of-touch with social and political priorities, over-sympathetic to the views of political opponents, naturally opposed to change, and so on.
+A fourth difference may be that newly appointed Ministers cannot easily change their senior advisers, even if they suspect them of being out-of-touch with social and political priorities, over-sympathetic to the views of political opponents, naturally opposed to change, and so on.
 Cabinet and Permanent Secretaries famously got off to a bad start with Prime Ministers Margaret Thatcher and Tony Blair, and failed to establish an effective working relationship with Gordon Brown in either the Treasury or No.10.
 All three seem to have preferred to work with those who did not ‘push back’ too hard – ‘courtiers’ even.
 Follow this link to read a discussion of how 'speaking truth' may have become more difficult in recent years.
 (Opens in Understanding the Civil Service website.)

-This may have led to another problem.
-Some argue that recent new administrations have been particularly vulnerable to error as a result of suspicious ministers meeting senior officials who are over anxious to please.
+Some argue that recent new government administrations have been particularly vulnerable to error as a result of suspicious ministers inheriting senior officials who are over anxious to please.
 Indeed, it is hard to read Anthony King’s The Blunders of our Governments or Richard Bacon and Christopher Hope’s Conundrum – Why Every Government Gets Things Wrong - let alone the Chilcot Report - without wondering whether very senior officials could not have done more to persuade their political masters and mistresses to take more sensible decisions.
 If not, then what were we employing them for?